cloudflare/next-on-pages/docs/contributing.md

 ## Submitting an issue or feature request

-If you find an bug or want to request a feature open a [new issue](https://github.com/cloudflare/next-on-pages/issues/new) documenting it, but first please check that:
+If you find an bug or want to request a feature, open a [new issue](https://github.com/cloudflare/next-on-pages/issues/new) documenting it, but first please check that:

-- there isn't already an issue describing the same bug of feature request, if there is please contribute to the conversation there (as this helps keeping all the information in a single place and also shows which bugs/features people are most interested in).
+- there isn't already an issue describing the same bug of feature request.
+If there is, please contribute to the conversation there (as this helps keeping all the information in a single place and also shows which bugs/features people are most interested in).
 - if you've found a Next.js missing feature, make sure that it is not already documented in the [Supported Versions and Features document](./supported.md).

 If you end up opening the issue make it as descriptive as possible, the more details you can provide the easier it will be for us to understand and handle it.